bashtage/randomgen/doc/source/new-or-different.rst

   rg.random_sample(out=existing[:2])
   print(existing)

-* :meth:`~randomgen.generator.RandomGenerator.randint` supports broadcasting inputs.
+* :meth:`~randomgen.generator.RandomGenerator.integers` supports broadcasting inputs.

-* :meth:`~randomgen.generator.RandomGenerator.randint` supports
+* :meth:`~randomgen.generator.RandomGenerator.integers` supports
   drawing from open (default, ``[low, high)``) or closed (``[low, high]``) intervals using the keyword argument ``closed``.
 Closed intervals are simpler to use when the